How to get rich

 Invest in stock market index funds

-According to the mutual fund theorem, under some assumptions, investors just need one mutual fund and a risk-free asset to achieve their preferred portfolio.
-But every stock needs to be owned by somebody, so market clearing (demand equals supply) forces that that one mutual fund must be the stock market index.
+According to the mutual fund theorem, under certain assumptions, investors can achieve their preferred portfolio with just one mutual fund and a risk-free asset.
+But every stock needs to be owned by somebody, so market clearing (demand equals supply) forces that one mutual fund must be the stock market index.
 Of course, there are many assumptions to this result (which I teach to students), but as a first approximation, I think most people should just invest in the index fund (say, Vanguard’s Total Stock Market Index Fund but there are many alternatives), forget about it, and do whatever they want with their life.
 That’s what I do with my investments (though I own both U.S. and ex-U.S. index funds).
-In theory, risk tolerant investors can borrow to invest in stocks, but that is not practical because the interest rate would be too high.
-Similarly, risk averse investors may want to invest more in bonds.
+In theory, risk-tolerant investors can borrow to invest in stocks, but in practice the interest rate would be too high.
+Similarly, risk-averse investors may want to invest more in bonds.
 This is just my opinion, but I don’t think you need any bonds in your portfolio if you are working because the present value of your future income is already like a bond investment.
-Furthermore, bonds are nominal assets that get eaten by inflation, coupons are taxed at ordinary income tax rate, which is not efficient, and above all, you can’t trust the government.
+Furthermore, bonds are nominal assets that get eaten by inflation; coupons are taxed at the ordinary income tax rate, which is inefficient; and, above all, you can’t trust the government.
 So, my portfolio is pretty simple: other than my house, mortgage, and cash to cover monthly expenses, I invest everything in stock index funds, and I tell my kids to do the same.

 Conclusion